 The list of courses for the Energy Certificate is given below:

-All students must complete a course in thermodynamics and one in circuits:
+All students must complete one course in thermodynamics and one course in circuits:

 All students must complete the following course: